Bradfield School - Meet the Governing Body

 What we do

 The purpose of the Bradfield Governing Board is to provide confident, strategic leadership and to create robust accountability, oversight and assurance for educational and financial performance.
-The Bradfield Governing Board shares with Dr Gilbert an ambition and ethos that all children and young people should achieve their full potential and thrive in school and we are infused with a passion for education and a commitment to continuous school improvement that enables the best possible outcomes.
+The Bradfield Governing Board shares an ambition and ethos that all children and young people should achieve their full potential and thrive in school and we are infused with a passion for education and a commitment to continuous school improvement that enables the best possible outcomes.
 We do this by ensuring that we fulfil the three core functions of:

 - Ensuring clarity of vision, ethos and strategic direction;